Cries and Whispers: Style

 Crimson features extensively in the film's colour scheme.

 In 1972, Varietys staff defined "Bergman's lean style" as including a "use of lingering close-ups, fades to red and a soundtrack echoing with the ticking of clocks, the rustle of dresses and the hushed cries of the lost".
 Critic Richard Brody called Cries and Whispers a period piece in which costumes are prominent.
 According to Gervais, Bergman had shed his previous austerity in favour of greater aesthetics.

 Wilson noted the film's red rooms occupied by women in white, and the "azure, Edenic images of the start are gradually engulfed in crimson".
 Producer Bruce A. Block described its colour variety as minimal, with an emphasis on "extremely saturated red".
 According to Richard Armstrong, the Eastmancolor film added "a livid, slightly oneiric quality".
 Two rooms in the first scene (one where Maria is sleeping and the other being Agnes' room) are joined by the same colours, including "blood red" carpets and drapes and white pillows and nightdresses.
 Wilson observed that the film has fade-ins and fade-outs in saturated reds.
-Sitney analysed Cries and Whispers colour scheme, writing that there are moves from red with white to red with black to orange and ochre (in the final, autumnal outdoor scene).
+Sitney analyzed Cries and Whispers colour scheme, writing that there are moves from red with white to red with black to orange and ochre (in the final, autumnal outdoor scene).
 Blood, seen when Maria's husband injures himself and Karin cuts her vulva, echoes an earlier view of the mother character holding a red book against her dress.
 Sitney associates this with menstruation and castration.